ndtrung81/lammps-plugins/README.md

 Specifically, we re-implement the pair style `lj/cut2/kk` and fix style `nve2/kk` which are essentially the copy of pair `lj/cut/kk` and fix `nve/kk` into separate plugins.
 In the input script `in.lj` under `examples/` we load the plugins and use these styles with the KOKKOS package and `kk` suffix.

+## Implementation notes

+The script `cmake/Modules/FindLAMMPSTool.cmake` is based on the implementation by @pabloferz in the project [`lammps-dlext`](https://github.com/SSAGESLabs/lammps-dlext) to detect LAMMPS and KOKKOS targets for the necessary include directories.

+The script `cmake/CMakeLists.txt` is based on the version provided by `examples/plugins` in the LAMMPS repo.

+Comments and suggestions via pull requests are welcome.

 ## Prerequisite

-LAMMPS is already built with KOKKOS suppport with CUDA backend
+LAMMPS should already be built with KOKKOS suppport with CUDA backend (optional but recommended):

 ```
   git clone https://github.com/lammps/lammps.git